Governor Hochul provides Sunday coronavirus update

 |Richmond

-Yesterday, 36,454 New Yorkers tested positive for COVID-19 in New York State, bringing the total compiled to 3,184,195.
+Yesterday, 62,526 New Yorkers tested positive for COVID-19 in New York State, bringing the total compiled by HERDS to 3,617,566.
 A geographic breakdown is as follows:

 |County